| Season | Division | ![]() |

 Clydebank won with lots to spare.
 Their quick build-up and accurate passing kept the Accies defence at full stretch.
 Although Munro was inclined to hold the ball too long when his mates were i

-Clydebank FC 2 - 1 Stranraer
+Clydebank 2 - 1 Stranraer

 League (Division 2)